7 Most Common Causes Of Motorcycle Accidents

-Nearly 50% of the motorcycle accidents occur when a car taking a left hand turn in front of you and fails to see you or unable to judge your speed correctly.
-Sometimes the motorcyclist tries to cross the vehicle in most instances or goes directly through an intersection while the vehicle tries to turn left.
+Nearly 50% of motorcycle accidents occur when a car makes a left-hand turn in front of your motorcycle and fails to see you or judges your speed incorrectly.
+It is also common that a motorcyclist would try to cut in front of bigger automobiles and other vehicles during a left turn in an intersection.
 This happens because motorcycles are smaller than cars, so many drivers may not see a motorcyclist approaching them from the side.

 Motorcycles often fall into the blind spots of drivers, which implies they often get involved in accidents where the driver tried to change lanes before they collided with the motorcyclist.

 Driving between two lanes of traffic is called “lane splitting” and it is legal in the state of California.
-It can be quite hazardous because there is little room between the motorcycle and other vehicles.
+It can be extremely dangerous because there is little room for maneuvers between the motorcycle and other vehicles that surround it.

 Unsurprisingly, the motorcyclist often finds head-on collisions between a bike and a vehicle deadly.
-77 percent of motorcycles engaged in two-vehicle collisions were hit in the front.
-Both the car and motorcycle are usually in fairly high speeds in head on crashes, which implies that the chances of the motorcyclist getting seriously wounded are dramatically increased.
+76% of motorcycles engaged in two-vehicle collisions were hit in the front with only 8% being hit in the back of the vehicle according to the NHTSA.
+Both the car and motorcycle are usually driving at high speeds in head-on crashes, which implies that the chances of the motorcyclist getting seriously wounded are dramatically increased.

 Alcohol plays a major role in motorcycle crashes and such crashes are much more likely to result in death or severe injury, usually for the person on the motorcycle.
-As per NHTSA 2016 report 4,950 motorcycle riders killed in motor vehicle traffic crashes and of those, 1,259 (25%) were alcohol-impaired (BAC of .08 g/dL or higher).
-In addition, there were 355 (7%) fatally injured motorcycle riders who had lower alcohol levels (BACs of .01 to .07 g/dL).
+As per NHTSA 2018 report 4,657 motorcycle riders killed in motor vehicle traffic crashes and of those, 1,213 (26%) were alcohol-impaired.
+Also, there were 373 (8%) fatally injured motorcycle riders who had lower alcohol levels.

 Dangerous road condition is the leading cause of single- vehicle motorcycle crash.
 Cracked or grooved pavement, potholes, road debris and lack of proper signage can all increase the chances of a motorcyclist losing control over his or her vehicle.
 If you are injured because of a road’s hazardous condition, you may be able to file a claim against the city, county, or state that is responsible for maintaining the road.